dceejay/RedMap/README.md

     msg.payload = {name:"GC1", color:"#ff00ff", greatcircle:[ [51.464,0], [25.76,-80.18] ] }

+Shapes can also have a **popup** property containing html, but you MUST also set a property `clickable:true` in order to allow it to be seen.

 There are extra optional properties you can specify - see Options below.